abhishekarya1/Hash-Define-myNotes/content/spring-boot/txn.md

 ```

 ### Storage in Cache
 Spring will take care of storing in cache based on cache provider.
-Ex - In the above example, we specify `cacheName` as "students" and Redis will not neccessarily use the same name as-it-is to create keys, the name is often a combination of `cacheName` and various other stuff like student name and other fields whose fetching and decoding is taken care of implicitly.
+Ex - In the above example, we specify `cacheName` as "students" and Redis won't neccessarily use the same name as-it-is to create keys, the name is often a combination of `cacheName` and various other stuff like student name and other fields whose fetching and decoding is taken care of implicitly.

 ## References
 - https://www.baeldung.com/transaction-configuration-with-jpa-and-spring